false

 What if you don't benchmark?

+It’s worth noting a common scenario that can lead you astray if you don’t benchmark yourself.
 You may have enthusiastically supportive supervisors and peers who will advise you to ‘go for it’ – to take that next ambitious step.
 This is wonderfully encouraging, but the advice may not be informed by a keen appreciation of the requirements of the job or fellowship, nor of the competitiveness of the field.
 For promotion, they might be basing their advice on anecdotal experiences which don’t capture the nuance or a breadth of scenarios.
 It’s therefore worth taking the time to benchmark yourself in order to gain a bit more information.

 Limitations of public information